Student & Parent Handbook

 Any area |

-Time spent reading, writing, and doing spelling and vocabulary can all count towards the Language Arts credit.
+Time spent reading, writing, and doing grammar can all count towards the Language Arts credit.

-Algebra 1, Geometry, Algebra II, and upper level mathematics can count towards the Mathematics credits.
+Algebra I, Geometry, Algebra II, and upper level mathematics can count towards the Mathematics credits.
 Pre-algebra cannot be counted for high school credit, even if taken in ninth grade.

 World Language credits can be any modern or ancient language.